ansible/awx/tools/docker-compose/README.md

 Notable files:

-- `tools/docker-compose/inventory` file - used to configure the local AWX development.
+- `tools/docker-compose/inventory` file - used to configure the AWX development environment.
 - `migrate.yml` - playbook for migrating data from Local Docker to the Development Environment

 ### Prerequisites